Table of Contents

 configuration area.
 On Unix-like systems, this area appears

-as a directory named .subversion
+as a directory named .subversion in the

 user's home directory.
 On Win32 systems, Subversion creates a

-folder named Subversion
+folder named Subversion, typically inside

-area of the user's
+the Application Data area of the user's

 profile directory (which, by the way, is usually a hidden